observablehq/plot/docs/features/projections.md

 - the _stereographic_ projection preserves circles, and
 - the _gnomonic_ projection displays all great circles as straight lines!

-No single projection is the best at everything.
+No single projection is best at everything.
 It is impossible, for example, for a projection to be both conformal and equal-area.

 In addition to world projections, Plot provides the U.S.-centric *albers-usa* conic equal-area projection with an inset of Alaska and Hawaii.
 (Note that the scale for Alaska is diminished: it is projected at 0.35× its true relative area.)